radiantlogic-v8/documentation-new/documentation/sys-admin-guide/server-backend.md

 5. Indicate the page size value RadiantOne should use when it queries your SCIM service and click **OK**.
 If no value is set, a default value of 500 is used.

-><span style="color:red">**IMPORTANT NOTE – The pagesize value set here should be less than or equal to the SCIM backend’s page size value.**
+>[!warning] The pagesize value set here should be less than or equal to the SCIM backend’s page size value.

 #### Sorting